Thomas McGuane: Career

 The early 1970s included an affair with actress Elizabeth Ashley, divorce from first wife Becky (who went on to marry Peter Fonda), marriage to actress Margot Kidder, the birth of their daughter, Maggie, and his second divorce—all in less than a year.

 McGuane published his most autobiographical novel, Panama, in 1978.
 The character Catherine was said to be a literary embodiment of McGuane's third wife, Laurie Buffett, sister of Jimmy Buffett, one of McGuane's Key West comrades.
 With the exception of positive reviews in The New Yorker and The Village Voice, the novel was mercilessly panned by critics as self-absorbed and a testament to wasted literary talent—notwithstanding McGuane's protests that he considered it his best novel.

 An ongoing struggle ensued between McGuane and his reviewers concerning their expectations for his fiction, and their sense of how much McGuane's celebrity was intruding upon his work.
 The upheaval of the period concluded with the deaths of McGuane's father, mother, and sister in the span of 30 months.

-McGuane was presented the Golden Plate Award of the American Academy of Achievement by Council member David McCullough at the 1993 Academy of Achievement Summit in Glacier National Park, Montana.
-In 1993 McGuane received an honorary doctorate from Montana State University.

 McGuane won the 2016 Robert Kirsch Award the lifetime achievement of the Los Angeles Times Book Prize, was a finalist for the National Magazine Award in 2013 for his story "River Camp", and was a finalist for the Frank O'Connor International Short Story Award in 2015 for his work Gallatin Canyon.

 In 2018, he appeared in conversation with Richard Powers at the New York Public Library.
 In 2024 he appeared in a film about his time spent fishing and writing in the Florida Keys with other notable writers such as Jim Harrison, Richard Brautigan, Russell Chatham, and Jimmy Buffett.